-Mike Fleming is the vice president of Commercial Services for Boeing Global Services.
-As the largest commercial aircraft service contractor, Commercial Services is an industry leader in providing lifecycle services and support for Boeing and non-Boeing platforms.
-Fleming is responsible for the profit and loss, coordinated selling, sales generation and marketing activities of Commercial Services to the customer.
+Previously, Fleming was vice president of Commercial Services for Boeing Global Services, the largest commercial aircraft service contractor, with responsibility for profit and loss, coordinated selling, sales generation and marketing activities.

-Between 2011 and 2016, Fleming was also responsible for overseeing the introduction and support of the 787 in-service fleet in his role as vice president for 787 Services and Support.
-In this role, Fleming led the team responsible for providing all 787 flight and maintenance documentation, spares provisioning requirements and flight and technical training materials for airline customers.
-He also oversaw the development of new products and services designed to improve 787 airplane availability, ensure efficient airplane operations, reduce airline maintenance cost and improve dispatch reliability.
-He moved into the position after serving as the director of 787 Services and Support between 2008 and 2011.
+Between 2008 and 2016, Fleming oversaw the introduction and support of the 787 Dreamliner in-service fleet.
+As vice president for 787 Services and Support, he led the team responsible for providing all 787 flight and maintenance documentation, spares provisioning requirements, and flight and technical training materials for airline customers.
+Fleming also oversaw the development of new products and services designed to improve 787 airplane availability, ensure efficient airplane operations, reduce airline maintenance cost and improve dispatch reliability.

 Fleming earned a bachelor’s degree in mechanical engineering from the University of Arizona and a master’s degree in environmental engineering from the University of California, Irvine.